-13. Prince George's County Woodland Conservation and Tree Preservation Ordinance: This project is not subject to the Woodland and Wildlife Habitat Conservation Ordinance, Subtitle 25, Division 2, which became effective September 1, 2010, because there is a previously approved TCPI and TCPII.
+- 13. Prince George's County Woodland Conservation and Tree Preservation Ordinance: This project is not subject to the Woodland and Wildlife Habitat Conservation Ordinance, Subtitle 25, Division 2, which became effective September 1, 2010, because there is a previously approved TCPI and TCPII.
 TCPII-126-05-03 was submitted with this DSP application.
 The 381.52-acre site contains 303.18 acres of existing woodland on the net tract.
 The site has a Woodland Conservation Threshold of 57.23 acres, or 15 percent of the net tract, as tabulated.
 The TCPII shows a total woodland conservation requirement of 106.22 acres.
 The TCPII shows this requirement will be met by providing 108.66 acres of on-site woodland preservation.
-The Planning Board approves of the TCPII, with conditions that have been included herein.

-- 14. Prince George's County Tree Canopy Coverage Ordinance: A 10 percent tree canopy coverage (TCC) requirement applies to this E-I-A-zoned site, in accordance with the Tree Canopy Coverage Ordinance.
+The Environmental Planning Section recommends approval of the TCPII, with conditions that have been included herein. - 14.
+Prince George's County Tree Canopy Coverage Ordinance: A 10 percent tree canopy coverage (TCC) requirement applies to this E-I-A-zoned site, in accordance with the Tree Canopy Coverage Ordinance.
 The residential development proposed by the subject DSP encompasses 282.98 acres, requiring 28.3 acres of TCC, for this portion of the South Lake development.
 The subject application provides a schedule showing that 100.45 acres of TCC will be provided through tree planting proposed with the landscape plan.
 Therefore, the TCC requirements have been met. - 15.
-Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
-The referral comments are summarized as follows: - a.
-Community Planning-The Planning Board adopted, herein by reference, a memorandum dated February 13, 2020 (D'Ambrosi to Bossi), which stated pursuant to Part 3, Division 9, Subdivision 2, of the Zoning Ordinance, master plan conformance is not required for this application. - b.
-Subdivision The Planning Board adopted the following analysis.
-PPS 4-04035 and PPS 4-17027 govern the development of the subject property.
+Referral Comments: The subject application was referred to the concerned agencies and divisions.
+The referral comments are summarized as follows:

+- a.
+Community Planning-In a memorandum dated February 13, 2020 (D'Ambrosi to Bossi), incorporated herein by reference, the Community Planning Division noted that pursuant to Part 3, Division 9, Subdivision 2, of the Zoning Ordinance, master plan conformance is not required for this application. - b.
+Subdivision-PPS 4-04035 and PPS 4-17027 govern the development of the subject property.
 The DSP cover sheet identifies areas and lots within the residential development that are associated with the two approved PPS.

 This DSP is found to be in substantial conformance with conditions of 4-04035 and 4-17027, as noted in Findings 9 and 10 above, and is reflective of site design changes approved in revisions to 4-04035, and infrastructure design modification approved by DSP-05042-02.
 Significant design features that have evolved over time include the number of lots and parcels, lot layout, site circulation system, and design of the central lake.
 The subject DSP provides for a number of lots, parcels, and outparcels, consistent with prior approvals, and a circulation system that will provide an adequate level of service.
-The Planning Board found that the site circulation system and lotting pattern provided in the subject DSP have not altered previously established transportation adequacy requirements and findings, and further found the roadway configuration to be acceptable.
+The Transportation Planning Section found that the site circulation system and lotting pattern provided in the subject DSP have not altered previously established transportation adequacy requirements and findings, and further found the roadway configuration to be acceptable.
 The location of the lake feature and its general design have been modified, but its function as a key visual amenity in the central portion of the development has been maintained.